KQian-lab/Team6ProjectLive/FINAL_REPORT.md

 - Generating of the next set of enemies: Once a set of enemy fleets is completely defeated, the same set of enemy fleets will reappear, allowing the game to continue endlessly.

 ### What we were in the middle of implementing
+- We do not have any ongoing implementations at the moment.
+Development has paused for now.

 ### What we had planned for the future
 - Improve User interface.
 - Increase the difficulty of the game based on the score obtained or the elapsed time.
 Currently, the difficulty level is constant.